 No matter what kind of oats you choose for, whether it is steel cut oats that take around 15 minutes to cook, rolled oats or instant oats they are all healthy.
 Just don’t go for the flavored ones as they can be packed with sugars.
 Instead take it with milk, honey and with fruit or nuts.

-Greek yoghurt is creamy tangy yoghurt full of calcium and protein, nearly two times more than the regular yoghurt.
+Greek yogurt is creamy tangy yogurt full of calcium and protein, nearly two times more than the regular yogurt.
 You can choose a variety which is non fat and plain and you can add fruit to give it a flavor.

 Wheat germ is full of vitamin E, minerals, proteins and fibers.
 Two tablespoons of wheat germ contains 15% of vitamin E and 10% of folate’s total recommended daily intake quantity.
 You can easily incorporate it into your breakfast, just sprinkle it on your cereal or add it to the yoghurt or smoothie.

 Grapefruit is well known to help you in losing weight.
 Only eating half of a grapefruit before every meal can make you lose weight as the fruit contains fat burning properties and has beneficial effects on the insulin and blood sugar levels.
 Grapefruit also keeps you filled, hydrated and is packed with immunity boosting antioxidants.